 - A variety of social, recreational and educational student activities are offered each semester.
 Events include intramural sports tournaments, field trips, bowling nights, movies, parties, cookouts, casino nights, bingo, poker tournaments and more.
 Notices of scheduled events are posted around the campus and included in campus calendars.

 - What volunteer opportunities are available?

-- Volunteer opportunities are available through various student organizations, including Student Government Association, Phi Theta Kappa, African American Student Union and Phi Beta Lambda.
+- Volunteer opportunities are available through various student organizations, including Student Government Association, Phi Theta Kappa, African American Student Union and Delta Psi Omega (drama).
 Each group has different projects and causes that they support.
-Examples include Breast Cancer Awareness, Meals on Wheels, and Salvation Army.
-Campus-wide events like Trash-Off for our Adopt-a-Highway area and Blood Drives are held twice a semester and all students are welcome to join.
-Other organizations exist in the community that students may choose to volunteer for such as Big Brothers Big Sisters, Boys Club and Habitat for Humanity.
+Examples include the Paris Downtown Food Pantry, Salvation Army, Big Brothers Big Sisters, Boys and Girls Club and Habitat for Humanity.
+Campus-wide events such as blood drives are held frequently and all students are welcome to join in.

 - When was PJC founded?

 - Paris Junior College was established by the Paris Independent School District on June 16, 1924, in response to the community's need for an institution of higher learning.
 The Board of Education elected B.E.
 Masters, principal of Paris High School, as dean, and the college opened its downtown campus in the high school building in September 1924 with seven faculty members and 91 students.
 Later, 39 extension students were added to the roll, for a total of 130 students the first year.

 - Where is PJC located?